solidsgroup/alamo/Readme.rst

         sudo apt install libeigen3-dev

+2. Use the :code:`--get-eigen` flag in the :code:`./configure` script.
+    This will download Eigen into the root alamo directory.

-2. Download `eigen3` from the website http://eigen.tuxfamily.org.
+3. Download `eigen3` from the website http://eigen.tuxfamily.org.
    Store it in a directory (e.g. /home/myusername/eigen3/).

 **Cloning**: Clone the repository using the command